Lyft Sexual Assault Lawsuit: How To File & Lawsuit Updates

 • If you have experienced rideshare sexual assault and are considering your options, including filing a Lyft sexual assault lawsuit, reach out to Helping Survivors and we can connect you with an experienced lawyer

-Why File a Lyft Sexual Assault Lawsuit?
+Why File a Rideshare Sexual Assault Lawsuit?

 Since its launch, Lyft has helped millions of individuals get to their destinations safely.
 But, for thousands of individuals around the world, what they thought would be just another trip turned into a traumatic experience that can have lifelong implications.